blackshirt/asn1/README.md

 }
 ```

-### Decode of DER Serialized bytes into ASN.1 Object.
+### Deserializing of DER encoded bytes into ASN.1 Object.

-You can write routines for deserialize Example structure.
+You can write routines for deserializing bytes into Example structure.
 This is only examples way,
-but its possible to use other way with the help from this module, like use
+but its possible to use other way with the help from this module, like the use of `Parser` codec.
-`Parser` codec.

 ```v
 fn Example.decode(bytes []u8) !Example {